 The Hotshot blinks in the same SteadyPulse pattern as the Metro headlight, but to make sure it was as eye-catching as we thought, we stacked it up against some former competition for our panel of testers to observe by eye.
 From one block away, they singled out the Hotshot as the most attention-grabbing light in a field of 2-watt and 25- to 40-lumen lights.

-The light will run for an impressive 300 hours on blink mode—nothing of comparable size lasts anywhere close to that long—and charges via Micro-USB.
+The light will run for an impressive 300 hours on blink mode—nothing of comparable size lasts anywhere close to that long—and charges via Mini-USB.
 The on-off button is an upgrade from the original’s two-button design that was a hassle to turn off.
 This one clicks on and off with ease.

 The Hotshot is a perennial favorite, and Gizmodo has dubbed it the “Grand Master.”
 Wired is also a big fan.
 And this light holds the Best Deal title at Bike Light Database, who says, “No other light matches the build quality, battery life, output, and features of the Hotshot for this price.”